LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nana-the-sunday-jammer/index.md

 banner:
   - imported/nana-the-sunday-jammer/image1215.jpeg
 description: >-
-  Loose Lips&rsquo; Sunday Jams feature has been going for over three years now, with one writer tasked to provide a quick, honest weekly takeover of the aux cable, one track that people should really hear.
+  Loose Lips’ Sunday Jams feature has been going for over three years now, with one writer tasked to provide a quick, honest weekly takeover of the aux cable, one track that people should really hear.
 The fourth writer to take its reins, Nana Fani-Kayode, is a producer at Threads radio and a dynamite writer, one [...]Read More...
 published: true
 tags: interview
 featured: false